Ships now

 Send the right context to the right agent.

 Route captured window context and terminal snippets to a chosen AI pane.
-Pane and region capture are planned next.
+Pane and region capture are planned, not shipped.

 Let agents coordinate with explicit grants.

-A loopback MCP server lets agents list panes, read permitted context, send messages, spawn panes, and capture panes with an audit trail.
+A loopback MCP server lets agents list panes, read permitted context, send messages, spawn panes, and call granted tools with an audit trail.
+The Settings UI now includes paste-ready MCP config snippets and a connection doctor.

 See what each agent is costing.

-Per-pane token and cost visibility keeps multi-agent work from turning into a mystery bill.
+Per-pane, project, and agent cost attribution keeps multi-agent work from turning into a mystery bill.

-Truth check: v0.4 ships window screenshot capture today.
+Current limit: the public release and current source line still ship window screenshot capture only.
 Pane and region capture are planned because they are the modes that make screenshot routing feel complete.

 Why it exists